cubatic45/dotfiles/README_EN.md

 ![step](/assets/step1_EN.png)

-4. Various OpenAI models are supported, and the default is the GPT-4 model. **(Based on testing, the model parameters only support GPT-4 and GPT-3.5-turbo.
+4. Switch models on your own, support the GPT-4 model. **(Based on testing, the model parameters only support GPT-4 and GPT-3.5-turbo.
 Other models tested were processed with the default 3.5 version (compared to the returned results from the OpenAI API, it is speculated that they are likely the earliest versions, GPT-4-0314 and GPT-3.5-turbo-0301)).**

 5. Now, we can make unlimited use of the GPT-4 model.